 They also simply hold a special place in some people’s hearts, and a furry rodent wouldn’t be able to compete.

-🤓 Expert Tip: Some snakes can be obtained for as little as $20 to $50, while fancy morphs of rare species can cost well into the thousands.
+🤓 Expert Tip: Some snakes can be obtained for as little as $20 to $50, while fancy morphs of rare species can cost hundreds if not thousands of dollars.
 It’s even possible to get a snake for free if someone desperately wants to get rid of their pet but be warned: nothing in life is truly free!
 Some people try to quickly get rid of their slithery pal for free when it is sick, or very old.

 |Snake Species||Average Cost to Acquire|

 |White Lipped Python||$125-$150|

 Garter snakes make attractive and interactive pets that stay relatively small.

 Many North American people are familiar with them since they are native to most of the continent.
 There are several different subspecies and localities available.